elgrons/Portfolio/README.md

 ## Known Bugs

-* _This site isn't very mobile friendly.
-I encoruage users to check it out on device larger than a phone._

-* _I will continue to add relevant projects and additional learned skills as I generate them!_
+* _Not a bug per se, but a guarantee for future updates: I will continue to add relevant projects and additional learned skills._

 * Please reach out with any questions or concerns to [eliot.lauren@gmail.com](eliot.lauren@gmail.com)